[Once and Future] Preview

 Are there any other books or games you want to see previewed or discussed here?
 Let us know in the comments!

-6 responses to “[Once and Future] Preview”
+6 thoughts on “[Once and Future] Preview”

-Once and Future is THE book I’ve been looking forward too!
+1. Once and Future is THE book I’ve been looking forward too!
 Please, give us more previews or, better yet, put the book out!
 It’s all so delicious!

-This preview has reaffirmed my desire for Once and Future.
+2. This preview has reaffirmed my desire for Once and Future.
 All other desires pale in comparison.

 Especially since there’s going to be some Arthurian mantles?
 Will we get Morgan le Fay?
 Merlin?
 Arthur-Lancelot-Guenivere is almost a *given*, but what about Galahad?
 Percival?
 Will the Mantle of Sir Dinedan get passed around like the laughing trickster he is?

-I was hooked by the art before I read a single word!
+3. I was hooked by the art before I read a single word!
 The Asian and Middle-Eastern knights look amazing and I want to know more about their part in the story and their role in the book.

-As a leading expert on the Mabinogi of Wales I was very pleased to see this development.
+4. As a leading expert on the Mabinogi of Wales I was very pleased to see this development.
 The descriptions of individual divinities are very good.
 Sadly the developers did not reply to my offers to help so they have missed a key issue.
 They have identified only TWO of the Mabinogi kindreds – Don and Llyr.
 There are actually THREE Don, Llyr – and Rhiannon – who is included but as a dangling oddity.
 Messy.
 (The scholarly backing for the three kindreds goes way back to Edward Anwyl (1908).
 What a shame.
 Hope this can be corrected.
 I welcome contact from anyone interested in the Mabinogi / Four Branches of the Mabinogi – see my website Mabinogi Study